 Alexander’s Wiener Schnitzel Recipe

-The Wiener Schnitzel at Alexander’s is served with a rich brown butter caper sauce alongside velvety whipped potatoes and seasonal vegetables.
+The Wiener Schnitzel at our Hilton Head restaurant Alexander’s is served with a rich brown butter caper sauce alongside velvety whipped potatoes and seasonal vegetables.
 Watch how it’s made right in the kitchen at Alexander’s and get the recipe to make it at home, below.

 1 Veal Cutlet, pounded very thin